ksheedlo/Talk/talk.md

 # Implementation progress

-- Little progress towards implementation in a variety of JavasSript engines
+- Little progress towards implementation in a variety of JavaScript engines
 - Not presently widely usable in production
 - Identical functionality can be accomplished using a utility framework such as Underscore.js